nbergont/museal/README.md

 ## How to use it ?
 - Easy way :
- - Download complete system image : TODO
+ - Download last system image : https://github.com/nbergont/museal/releases
  - Write on SD card (use http://sourceforge.net/projects/win32diskimager/)
  - Boot up Raspberry Pi and connect your smarphone to "MUSEAL" Wifi hotspot
  - Open web browser and open or reload any web adress